What is Implant Dentistry?

 Why Choose Research Triangle Dental for you Implant Dentistry?

-- Experience and Training – Two of our already highly experienced dentists, Dr Cahill and Dr Lopez, have each completed more than 200 hours of advanced implant training in 2011 alone, fulfilling the requirements for Fellowship in the International Congress of Oral Implantologists (ICOI).
+- Experience and Training – Two of our already highly experienced Durham Dentists, Dr Cahill and Dr Lopez, have each completed more than 200 hours of advanced implant training in 2011 alone, fulfilling the requirements for Fellowship in the International Congress of Oral Implantologists (ICOI).
 They are really great guys too!
 Several of our wonderful dental assistants have raised the bar with advanced training certified by the ICOI, so you can rest assured that all the people providing your implant treatment are well prepared to take good care of you.

 - Technology – We have the latest and greatest diagnostic aids, materials and equipment to ensure that you have the best chances of success with your implant(s).
 For example we are one of the few offices in the area with CT Scan 3D imaging capability, which we feel is essential to ensuring the most precise placement and restoration of your implants.
 Her